arminfro/private-docker-composition/README.md

-This repo contains a **Nextcloud** (with fpm,redis,cron), a **Gitlab** (with runner), a **Prometheus** (with grafana) and a **Worpress** instance on **Nginx**.
-The webserver works with an `jrcs/letsencrypt-nginx-proxy-companion` container, which brings `SSL` support by setting two variables.

-## Intention

-One compose file describing and manging all services at once and kinda independently.
-All services are grouped and groups shall not depend on each other, so each group can be commented out anytime.

-## Disclaimer

-This repo describes my running instances of services I do like to host myself.
-I'm a developer and do some DevOps stuff for my own exclusive and private usage.
-So this is not a professional setup, but works for me.
+This repo describes groups of Docker services.
+Each group shall be independently of each other.

+Current Groups:

+* Cloud
+  * with Nextcloud(fpm), Redis caching, Collabora office and Cron tasks
+* Git
+  * with Gitlab community edition and a Gitlab runner container
+* Monitoring
+  * with Proetheus and Grafana
+* Personal plattform
+  * currently wordpress

+Intention is one compose file with many services at once but independent in the scope of groups (so each group can be deactived anytime).

+There is also a Webserver group (with nginx-proxy-companion service) which is not optional.

 Any kind of contribution is welcome, add more service groups to your liking and bring it up :)

 ## Requirements

-* open Firewallports (80,443)
+* open firewall-ports (80,443)
-* valid MX Record pointing to your servers ip address
+* valid A Record pointing to your servers ip address
 * a greeting on `STDOUT` when running `docker run hello-world`
 * filled .env file

 ## Install

-`git clone *url* && cd *repo_name* && git clone https://github.com/vegasbrianc/prometheus.git monitor`
+`git clone https://github.com/armin86er/private-docker-composition.git && cd private-docker-composition && git clone https://github.com/vegasbrianc/prometheus.git monitor`

 ## Relevant Documentaion